 Applications for rent in advance or deposits must be made prior to the commencement of the tenancy.
-A DHP cannot be awarded for any period the customer has no entitlement to HB or UC.
+A DHP cannot be awarded for any period the customer has no entitlement to HB or the Housing Cost element of UC.

 7.0 Period of Payment